EventStore/documentation/docs/tutorials/HTTP_Connector.md

 ### **Step 8: Reconfigure the connector**

-Reconfigure an existing connector by sending a `PUT` request to `/connectors/{connector_id}/settings`, replacing `{connector_id}` with the unique identifier used when the connector was created ("test-app" in this case).
+Reconfigure an existing connector by sending a `PUT` request to `/connectors/{connector_id}/settings`, replacing `{connector_id}` with the unique identifier used when the connector was created (for example, "test-app").
 This endpoint allows you to modify the settings of a connector without having to delete and recreate it.

 **8.1:** Create a file name `reconfigure_connector.sh`.